Monopar Therapeutics Inc. - Consensus Indicates Potential 437.8% Upside

 Monopar Therapeutics Inc. found using ticker (MNPR) have now 3 analysts covering the stock.
 The analyst consensus points to a rating of ‘Buy’.
-The range between the high target price and low target price is between 40 and 11 with the average target price sitting at 30.33.
-Now with the previous closing price of 5.64 this would indicate that there is a potential upside of 437.8%.
-There is a 50 day moving average of 5.06 and the 200 day MA is 6.05.
-The company has a market cap of $69m.
-Company Website: http://www.monopartx.com
+The range between the high target price and low target price is between 40 and 11 calculating the average target price we see 30.33.
+Given that the stocks previous close was at 5.64 this indicates there is a potential upside of 437.8%.
+The 50 day MA is 5.06 and the 200 moving average now moves to 6.05.
+The market capitalisation for the company is $69m.
+Visit the company website at: http://www.monopartx.com

 Monopar Therapeutics Inc., a biopharmaceutical company, engages in developing proprietary therapeutics to enhance clinical outcomes for cancer patients in the United States.
 It is involved in developing Validive, a clonidine mucobuccal tablet that is in Phase III for the treatment of radiation induced severe oral mucositis in oropharyngeal cancer patients; Camsirubicin, a topoisomerase II-alpha targeted analog of doxorubicin engineered to retain anticancer activity and for minimizing toxic effects on the heart; and MNPR-101, a humanized monoclonal antibody for treating advanced solid cancers.
 The company has a collaboration Grupo EspaÃ±ol de InvestigaciÃ³n en Sarcomas for the development of camsirubicin in patients with advanced soft tissue sarcoma; and NorthStar Medical Radioisotopes, LLC to develop radio-immuno-therapeutics targeting severe COVID-19.
 Monopar Therapeutics Inc. was founded in 2014 and is headquartered in Wilmette, Illinois.